 - Online Messaging + Chat.
 They provide visitor information via Live Chat on their destination website and social media direct message channels.

 - Regional Brochures and Factsheets.
 Their visitor guide / fact sheets / maps can be found on their own website / regional website and/or local government websites, in a mobile friendly format, with live website links and/or click to call phone numbers.

 - Website.
-Many manage their destination website to inspire, attracts and convert visitors in their region.
-If they don't own their website, they work with the relevant stakeholder to ensure the right content is on their website.
+Many manage their destination website to inspire, attract and convert visitors in their region.
+If they don't own their website, they work with the relevant stakeholders to ensure the right content is on their website.

 They also adjust their resourcing to support these tactics, as they need people with the skills and also time to support these activities

-They also know it will be messy + potentially be a steep learning curve for team.
+They also know it will be messy and potentially be a steep learning curve for the team.
 To help with this, they invest in training for their visitor servicing teams.

-Examples of Visitor Centres who are doing a great job of engaging with visitors in the digital space include Tourism Central Australia via Live Chat on their websites, social media and online review websites.
-The've also adjusted the teams rostering to cover early morning and later event shifts for Live Chat.
+Examples of Visitor Centres who are doing a great job of engaging with visitors in the digital space include Mcleay Valley Coast, with their new website, social media.
 Kununurra Visitor Centre manages an engaging destination website tells stunning visual stories on social media, which they curate onto their website.